Over 70% of foster children in the Edmonton Region and over 90% of foster children in the Central Region come from Indigenous cultures.

 Indigenous Thought Leaders series brought to you by ALIGN.

-Includes four short videos outlining Indigenous protocols for some basic scenarios that our foster families may encounter – approaching an elder, ceremonies, smudging, and drums and songs.
+Includes four short videos outlining Indigenous protocols for basic scenarios that our foster families may encounter – approaching an elder, ceremonies, smudging, and drums and songs.

 Maintaining Cultural Connections: